carrholt/carrholt.github.io/_pages/cv.md

 {% include base_path %}

+A PDF version of my latest CV can be found [here](files/Holt_CV.pdf).

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Astronomy, University of Maryland, 2023
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Astronomy, University of Maryland, 2018
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, Wagner College, 2014

 Work experience
 ======